How a Warm Roof Construction Can Benefit Your Home and Wallet!

 Unlike the problems associated with a cold flat or pitched roof, a warm roof construction enables you to conserve the heat within your property – no ventilation required.

 So how does it work?

-Well, the insulation is effectively moved to the outside of your roof structure, removing the possibility for condensation to form on the underside on the deck and therefore eliminating the capacity for damp.
+Well, according to a roofing company in Townsville, the insulation is effectively moved to the outside of your roof structure, removing the possibility for condensation to form on the underside on the deck and therefore eliminating the capacity for damp.

 So when constructing a warm roof the insulation is laid across the rafters and then the battens are fixed above the insulation and then the tiles fixed to the battens.

 A warm roof will keep the whole family snug and cozy in winter and comfortably cool during the warmer months.
 Plus, your home will be rendered thermally-efficient, benefiting from improved heating and cooling costs.